French Algeria: French rule

-Demography

 French atrocities against the Algerian indigenous population

-According to Ben Kiernan, Colonization and genocidal massacres proceeded in tandem.
-Within the first three decades (1830–1860) of French conquest, between 500,000 and 1,000,000 Algerians, out of a total of 3 million, were killed due to war, massacres, disease and famine.
-Atrocities committed by the French during the Algerian War during the 1950s against Algerians include deliberate bombing and killing of unarmed civilians, rape, torture, executions through "death flights" or burial alive, thefts and pillaging.
+According to Ben Kiernan, colonization and genocidal massacres proceeded in tandem.
+Within the first three decades (1830–1860) of French conquest, between 500,000 and 1,000,000 Algerians, out of a total of 3 million, were killed due to massacres and war.
+During this period, the French destroyed mosques and other Islamic buildings and converted them into Catholic Churches.
+Atrocities committed by the French during the Algerian War during the 1950s against Algerians include deliberate bombing and killing of unarmed civilians, the use of napalm to indiscriminately burn villages, rape, torture, executions through "death flights" or burial alive, thefts and pillaging.
 Up to 2 million Algerian civilians were also deported in internment camps.